Best Chest Protectors for Fencing Reviewed & Rated

 A: If you’re a male, almost any size is fine as long as it can be properly adjusted using straps.
-For females, most chest protectors will refer rot cup size when determining their sizing.
+For females, most chest protectors will refer to rot cup size when determining their sizing.

 Q: What are the new rules regarding chest protectors?

-A: The newly-regulated rules from the FIE not only require chest protectors to be compulsory among women but state that all chest protectors must have a soft padding such as EVA foam or mesh to better simulate a registered hit.
+A: The newly-regulated rules from the FIE not only require chest protectors to be compulsory among women but state that all chest protectors must have soft padding such as EVA foam or mesh to better simulate a registered hit.

 Q: What are the most trustworthy suppliers of chest protectors?

-A: Although there’s always room for new competition in the market, the general best suppliers that have been around the longest are always LEONARK, Absolute Fencing, Blade, and Fencing Equipment Gear.
+A: Although there’s always room for a new competition in the market, the general best suppliers that have been around the longest are always LEONARK, Absolute Fencing, Blade, and Fencing Equipment Gear.
 These suppliers are all well known and trustworthy for their reliable equipment.